Computer Science

 Background

-There are some great tutorials and wiki pages describe how to do it.
-I must give the credit to this article that helped me a lot.
-But all of them are missing some details so I though it would be great to write down my setup so that it may help someone else.
+There are some great tutorials and wiki pages that describe how to do it.
+I must give credit to this article that helped me a lot.
+But all of them are missing some details so I thought it would be great to write down my setup so that it may help someone else.
 My setup is on Arch Linux but the steps should be portable to other Linux distros.

 Install Linux with LUKS2

 First we need to install Linux with our root partition encrypted.
-If you are using an installer, most likely there is an option to encryption the disk.
+If you are using an installer, most likely there is an option to encrypt the disk.
 If so, select that option and input a passphrase for it.
 Even though we are using Yubikey to decrypt the disks, it’s always good to have a passphrase to decrypt it in case something goes wrong.
-However, if your threat model needs a solution that doesn’t involve a passphrase, I believe you can remove it later after setup Yubikey, though I’ve never tried it myself.
+However, if your threat model needs a solution that doesn’t involve a passphrase, I believe you can remove it later after setting up Yubikey, though I’ve never tried it myself.

 Some installers will use LUKS1 instead of LUKS2 to encrypt the disk.
 Don’t worry, use cryptsetup convert --type=LUKS2 <device> to convert it to a LUKS2 setup after the OS is installed.